WhatLibrarian/Presentations/CertificateCC/Mod4/ccmod4.md

   <figcaption><a href ="https://creativecommons.org/licenses/by/3.0/">Creative Commons Attribution License 3.0</a></figcaption>
 </figure>

-There are many resources available to increase your skills as a communicator.
-If you are the sole campus resource for Open Educational Resources and the Creative Commons licenses they rely on, please be thoughfull of your audiences' need and the value proposition Creative Commons represents to your institution.
+<p>There are many resources available to increase your skills as a communicator.
+If you are the sole campus resource for Open Educational Resources and the Creative Commons licenses they rely on, please be thoughfull of your audiences' need and the value proposition Creative Commons represents to your institution.</p>

 ---